-How Cosentyx works
+How does Cosentyx work?

-The active component of Cosentyx is the secukinumab antibody, a protein that is designed to interact with a highly specific target.
-Cosentyx targets interleukin-17A (IL-17A), a naturally occurring cytokine, or immune protein, that is released by certain immune cells.
+The active component of Cosentyx is the secukinumab antibody, a protein that can interact with a highly specific target.
+Cosentyx targets interleukin-17A (IL-17A), a naturally occurring cytokine, or immune protein, that certain immune cells release.
 When IL-17A binds to its receptor IL-17, this triggers the inflammation response in tissues.
 By binding to IL-17A, Cosentyx prevents it from interacting with the IL-17 receptor and stops the signal for inflammation.
 This should lower inflammation and subsequently reduce the symptoms of AS and the potential for permanent damage.

 Cosentyx in clinical trials

-The U.S. Food and Drug Administration (FDA) approved Cosentyx as an AS treatment based on the results of two key clinical trials, MEASURE 1 and MEASURE 2 studies.
+The U.S. Food and Drug Administration (FDA) approved Cosentyx as an AS treatment based on the results of two key clinical trials.
+These were the MEASURE 1 and MEASURE 2 studies.
 The results of the trials appeared in the New England Journal of Medicine.
-Both trials used the proportion of patients with a 20 percent improvement in the Assessment of Spondyloarthritis International Society response criteria (ASAS20) at week 16 as a measure of effectiveness.
+Both trials used the proportion of patients with a 20% improvement in the Assessment of Spondyloarthritis International Society response criteria (ASAS20) at week 16 as a measure of effectiveness.

 The most common side effects of Cosentyx are fevers, headaches, muscle aches, sore throat, blocked or runny nose, tiredness, and weakness.

-Note: Ankylosing Spondylitis News is strictly a news and information website about the disease.
+Ankylosing Spondylitis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.